 Day 9: Visit Clifden + Stay in a Castle

 On the next day, we made our way towards Clifden.
 Clifden is considered to be the unofficial capital of the Connemara region.
 We took our time exploring this lovely town and its surroundings.
-Everything there is to see and do in and around Clifden is included into our Guide to the Connemara Region.
+Everything that you can see and do in and around Clifden is included into our Guide to the Connemara Region.
 So if you are interested in spending some time in this region of Ireland, go give it a read!

 Where to stay

-Day 10: Explore Trim & the Ancien East
+Day 10: Explore Trim & the Ancient East

 After our wonderful stay at the Abbeyglen Castle Hotel, we made the three-hour drive back to the east coast of Ireland.
-This sadly also meant that our roadtrip would slowly come to an end.
+This sadly also meant that our road trip would slowly come to an end.
 We made our way to the lovely town of Trim.
-It is actually a really charming place and we would definitly recommend to stop here.
+It is actually a really charming place and we would definitely recommend to stop here.

 From Trim we made our way towards the Hill of Tara, which is a 17-minute drive.
 It is an ancient burial site and was probably also used for ceremonies.
 The Hill of Tara is located inside the Boyne Valley and dates back to around 3000 B.C.!
 Historically speaking, it used to be an important site.
 If you wish to read more about the history of the Hill of Tara, head to the official website of Boyne Valley!